brezanac/docker-services/traefik/README.md

 In order for your other services to gain access to the generated public network, through which Traefik is listening for incoming requests, you need to configure them properly.

-First, add the following service level `networks` configuration to each of the services that will be using Traefik.
+First add the following service level `networks` configuration to each of the services that will be using Traefik.

 ```
 networks: